The Best Composting Toilet Medium (and How to Use It)

 A byproduct of sawmills and woodworking operations, "sawdust" comprises small particles of wood created from sawing.
 Wood shavings are slivers of wood from planing of wood or wood working.

 With sawdust, a coarser sawdust is better than fine sawdust as fine sawdust doesn't trap as much air so can become waterlogged.
-Conversely, fine wood shavings used in pet bedding are better than coarse wood shavings. coarse wood shavings will be slow to break down, won't absorb as much moisture or be as effective at blocking odors in all-in-one toilets.
+Conversely, fine wood shavings used in pet bedding are better than coarse wood shavings.
+Coarse wood shavings will be slow to break down, won't absorb as much moisture or be as effective at blocking odors in your composting toilet.

 It is important to use sawdust from un-treated timber as the chemicals and glue can be harmful to soil organisms.